umbra-ecosystem/de/README.md

 de run test
 de run dev
 de run build --release  # Pass additional arguments de run --project my-api test  # Run a task in a specific project de run --workspace my-workspace build-all  # Run a task in a specific workspace
 ```

 ### 4. Command Fallthrough (Direct Task Execution)

-`de` supports direct task execution without the `run` subcommand for a more streamlined workflow.
+You can run tasks directly without the `run` subcommand for a streamlined workflow.
 If a command is not a built-in `de` command, it will be treated as a task to be executed.

 The fallthrough logic works as follows: